Secure Ranging with IEEE 802.15.4z HRP UWB: Numerical Performance Evaluations

 In comparison, Fig. \ref{fig:GhostAttk} shows the statistics of the CIR estimates when the attacker performs the ``ghost peak'' attacks as in \cite{2022GhostPeak} by transmitting independent random binary sequences.
 Specifically, the sequence $\{a[k]\}$ in (\ref{rxSigAttk}) is a white Bernoulli process with each sample taking the value of $+10$ or $-10$ with equal chances.
 Fig. \ref{fig:GhostAttk} shows that the ``ghost peak'' attacks can not ensure an early CIR peak at a prescribed location.

 From the above presented results, ones can see that the adaptive attack scheme in Algorithm \ref{algoAdapAttk} is effective in generating a fake peak at a specific location in the CIR.
 On the one hand, it implies those STS receivers that simply compare the amplitudes of the CIR taps against certain thresholds are prone to such attacks.
-And on the other hand, this further implies that it is not secure to validate one particular CIR tap by comparing the CIR estimate from the SYNC in the packet with the one recovered from the STS portion.
+Meanwhile, this also suggests there is no security guarantee to validate one particular CIR tap by comparing the CIR estimate from the SYNC in the packet with the one recovered from the STS portion.